-Section 16: Multi-Year Accessibility Plan
+Section 15: Multi-Year Accessibility Plan

 SHN will establish, implement, maintain and document a multi-year accessibility plan outlining SHN's strategy under AODA and the supporting standards to meet its requirements in preventing and removing barriers for persons with disabilities.
-The multi-year plan will be posted on the hospital's public website for the public to have access, as well the intranet site for staff to view.
+The multi-year plan will be posted on the hospital's public website for the public to have access, as well as the Sharepoint site for staff to view.

-Section 17: Accessibility Training
+Section 16: Accessibility Training